About Pocket Pitbull

 The Pocket Pitbull does have a tendency toward being confident and independent, so early socialization and training is recommended.

+Training is the vital part of upbringing - no matter the dog breed.
+It lays down the path towards a healthy and normal adult doggo.
+No training process is the same, however.
 The Pocket Pitbull does have a tendency toward being confident and independent, so early socialization and training is recommended.
 This breed is intelligent, so positive reinforcement methods are typically very effective as long as you maintain a firm and consistent hand in training.
 Training will also help to keep this dog’s energy and activity level under control and to prevent him from developing problem behaviors related to boredom or inadequate training.
+Just keep in mind that you will need to adopt a clear routine, have an assertive attitude and provide plenty of positive reinforcement.
+With all this in place, the training process should not be all that challenging.

 The temperament of the Pocket Pitbull may vary according to breeding because it is a hybrid of two purebred dogs.
 For the most part, however, the dog is a friendly breed that can be very loyal and affectionate with family.
 These dogs are confident and intelligent so they require some level of mental stimulation in addition to regular physical exercise.
 In some cases, these dogs tend to take on a pack-leader-type role, so early socialization and training is mandatory.
 When properly trained, these dogs can get along well with children and they generally make good family pets for active families.
-These dogs also make great watchdogs because they are naturally protective of their territory and family.
+These dogs also make great watch dogs because they are naturally protective of their territory and family.
+The Pocket Pitbull will establish a strong bond with its owner, which only adds to their loyal and loving character.

 Common Health Problems